CPMpy/cpmpy/docs/unsat_core_extraction.md

-# UnSAT core extraction with assumption variables
+# UnSAT core extraction with assumptions

 When a model is unsatisfiable, it can be desirable to get a better idea of which Boolean variables make it unsatisfiable.
-Commonly, these Boolean variables are 'switches' that turn constraints on, hence such Boolean variables can be used to get a better idea of which _constraints_ make the model unsatisfiable.
+Commonly, these Boolean variables are 'switches' that turn constraints on or off, hence such Boolean variables can be used to get a better idea of which _constraints_ make the model unsatisfiable.

-In the satisfiability literature, the Boolean variables of interests are called _assumption variables_ and the solver will assume they are true.
-The subset of these variables that, when true, makes the model unsatisfiable is called an unsatisfiable _core_.
+In the satisfiability literature, the Boolean variables of interests are called _assumption literals_ and the solver will assume they are true.
+The subset of these assumptions that, when true, makes the model unsatisfiable is called an unsatisfiable _core_.

-Lazy Clause Generation solvers, like OR-Tools, are built on SAT solvers and hence can inherit the ability to define assumption variables and extract an unsatisfiable core.
+Lazy Clause Generation solvers, like OR-Tools, are built on SAT solvers and hence can inherit the ability to define assumptions and extract an unsatisfiable core.

-Since version 8.2, OR-Tools supports declaring assumption variables, and extracting an unsat core.
+Since version 8.2, OR-Tools supports declaring assumptions, and extracting an unsat core.
 We also implement this functionality in CPMpy, using PySAT-like `s.solve(assumptions=[...])` and `s.get_core()`:

 ```python
 from cpmpy import *